 Directors.

-Certificate of Incorporation and By - laws of the Company provide for the division of the Board of Directors into three (3) classes, each class consisting as nearly as possible of one - third of the whole.
+Certificate of Incorporation and By-laws of the Company provide for the division of the Board of Directors into three (3) classes, each class consisting as nearly as possible of one-third of the whole.
 The term of office of one class of directors expires each year, with each class of directors elected for a term of three (3) years and until the shareholders elect their qualified successors.
-Robert C. Brown, M.D., Jack E. Golsen, Horace G. Rhodes and Gerald J. Gagner are presently serving as directors of the Company in the class whose term is expiring as of the Annual Meeting.

-The Company's By - laws provide that the Board of Directors, by resolution from time to time, may fix the number of directors that shall constitute the whole Board of Directors.
-The By - laws presently provide that the number of directors may consist of not less than three (3) nor more than eleven (11).
+The Company's By-laws provide that the Board of Directors, by resolution from time to time, may fix the number of directors that shall constitute the whole Board of Directors.
+The By-laws presently provide that the number of directors may consist of not less than three (3) nor more than eleven (11).
 The Board of Directors currently has set the number of directors at eleven (11).

-The By - laws of the Company further provide that only persons nominated by or at the direction of: (i) the Board of Directors of the Company, or (ii) any stockholder of the Company entitled to vote for the election of the directors that complies with certain notice procedures, shall be eligible for election as a director of the Company.
+The By-laws of the Company further provide that only persons nominated by or at the direction of: (i) the Board of Directors of the Company, or (ii) any stockholder of the Company entitled to vote for the election of the directors that complies with certain notice procedures, shall be eligible for election as a director of the Company.
 Any stockholder desiring to nominate any person as a director of the Company must give written notice to the Secretary of the Company at the Company's principal executive office not less than fifty (50) days prior to the date of the meeting of stockholders to elect directors; except, if less than sixty (60) days' notice or prior disclosure of the date of such meeting is given to the stockholders, then written notice by the stockholder must be received by the Secretary of the Company not later than the close of business on the tenth (10th) day following the day on which such notice of the date of the meeting was mailed or such public disclosure was made.
 In addition, if the stockholder proposes to nominate any person, the stockholder's written notice to the Company must provide all information relating to such person that the stockholder desires to nominate that is required to be disclosed in solicitation of proxies pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended.

 The following table sets forth the name, principal occupation, age, year in which the individual first became a director, and year in which the director's term will expire for each nominee for election as a director at the Annual Meeting and all other directors whose term will continue after the Annual Meeting.
+Certain information with respect to the executive officers of the Company is set forth under Item 4A of Part I hereof.